The following unit is missing from the descriptions:

 This unit of study explores relationships between education, poverty and development in international contexts, particularly in what is increasingly referred to as the ?global South?.
 It acknowledges the importance of a broad-ranging view of international development, including its economic, political, and cultural dimensions.
 The unit examines key indicators related to poverty and education, and explores the educational implications of global social policies like the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs).
 We investigate the roles of multilateral, bilateral and non-state agencies in educational development to discuss the multiple actors in global development and the politics of aid.
 Using case studies of educational development processes in specific countries, we contextualise the key issues explored in the unit and provide students with an understanding of how international development reforms are experienced and contested at local, regional, and national levels.
 The unit is especially designed for those who have an interest in international and global dynamics, particularly those identified as ?developing? countries, and who may be teaching or writing about international development issues, or who may be interested in careers in international and development education, whether in Australia or overseas.

 EDUF3027 International Education

 Credit points: 6 Teacher/Coordinator: Assoc Prof Nigel Bagnall Session: Semester 1 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr workshop/wk for 12 wks Prerequisites: 42 credit points of units Assessment: 1x 600wd workshop paper (10%), workshop presentation (20%), 1-hr take home exam (30%), 2400wd essay (40%) Mode of delivery: Normal (lecture/lab/tutorial) day

 The unit emphasis is on the underpinning global education trends of the developed world.
-A number of themes are dealt with in this global context, in, Indigenous education issues in Australia, the USA and New Zealand, the emergence of international curriculum and assessment and a number of education system case studies.
-These case studies will include the education systems of France, Great Britain, Brazil, Sri Lanka and India.
+A number of themes are dealt with in this global context.
+These include Indigenous education issues in Australia, the USA and New Zealand, the emergence of international curriculum and assessment and a number of education system case studies.
+These case studies will include the education systems of France, Great Britain, Brazil, China and India.
 The unit will appeal to students who are likely to work in the increasingly global world of teaching and may be involved in latter years in working in organizations such as UNESCO, the OECD or the World Bank.